travis-ci/dpl/README.md

   --default_text_charset CHARSET      Default character set to append to the content-type of text files (type: string) --max_threads NUM                   The number of threads to use for S3 file uploads (type: integer, default: 5,
                                       max: 15)
+  --[no-]overwrite                    Whether or not to overwrite existing files (default: true) --[no-]verbose                      Be verbose about uploading files

 Common Options: